heeplr/gardenmap/README.md

 **Disclaimer:**
 ```
-All existing data & images were created by AI and only roughly validated, yet.
+All botanical data & plant images were created by AI and only roughly validated, yet.
 ```

 ## Usage